magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 ## Introduction

-**ThingsBoard widgets** are additional UI modules that easily integrate into any [IoT Dashboard](/docs/{{docsPrefix}}user-guide/dashboards/).
+**IoT Hub widgets** are additional UI modules that easily integrate into any [IoT Dashboard](/docs/{{docsPrefix}}user-guide/dashboards/).
 They provide end-user functions such as data visualization, remote device control, alarms management and display of static custom html content.
 According to the provided features, each widget definition represents a specific [Widget Type](/docs/{{docsPrefix}}user-guide/ui/widget-library/#widget-types).

 ## Creating new widget definition